Skip to Content

 Frequently Asked Questions

 The pinch points are effectively one-lane, two-way segments intended to channel car traffic to the middle of the road and leave more space at the roadway edges for people walking and biking.
-With the lower volumes and lower vehicle speeds on Presidio Slow Streets, both directions of vehicle traffic can be accommodated through these pinch points while also providing space at the roadway edge for pedestrians and cyclists.
+With the lower volumes and lower vehicle speeds on Presidio Shard Streets, both directions of vehicle traffic can be accommodated through these pinch points while also providing space at the roadway edge for pedestrians and cyclists.